n8n-io/n8n-docs/docs/integrations/builtin/credentials/facebookgraph.md

 ---
-title: Facebook Graph API credentials - n8n Documentation
+title: Facebook Graph API credentials
 description: Documentation for Facebook Graph API credentials.
 Use these credentials to authenticate Facebook Graph API in n8n, a workflow automation platform.
 ---